 If you overly bend at the knee, your quadriceps will get involved.
 This exercise is meant to train the posterior chain, not the quads.

-BE SURE TO CHECK OUT THIS FREE MINI E-BOOK
+BE SURE TO CHECK OUT OUR E-BOOK

 That goes over all of the best compound exercises for the entire body!